episode6/typed/README.md

 Wouldn't it be nice if we could define our keys, types and defaults all in a single object, and enforce the types at compile-time?
 Typed! (for Android) aims to do just that by leveraging Java's Generics and Gson's ability to serialize pretty much anything.

 ## The Libs
 This project currently offers two typed! libs for Android

-- [typed-preferences](typed-preferences/): A wrapper for android's SharedPreferences.
+- [typed-preferences](typed-preferences/): A typed! wrapper for android's SharedPreferences.
-- [typed-bundles](typed-bundle/): A wrapper for android's Bundle object.
+- [typed-bundles](typed-bundle/): A typed!  wrapper for android's Bundle object.

 ## License